 How you can help

 Mayo Clinic is a nonprofit organization and leader in medical care, research and education.
 The Proton Beam Therapy Program is funded with Mayo Clinic investments and the help of generous benefactors.

 Proton beam therapy is a powerful cancer treatment that helps many people survive cancer with fewer side effects and complications.
-Thanks to committed benefactors, Mayo Clinic Cancer Center is making exciting strides in cancer therapy.
+Thanks to committed benefactors, Mayo Clinic Comprehensive Cancer Center is making exciting strides in cancer therapy.
 For instance, Richard Jacobson's generous gift helped establish the Proton Beam Therapy Program at Mayo Clinic, and Lawrence and Marilyn Matteson strengthened it so children could have access to this powerful therapy.

 Help create a lasting legacy in the battle against cancer by funding the Mayo Clinic Proton Beam Therapy Program.
 Your philanthropic investment will place you among visionary supporters improving cancer therapy for generations to come.

 Four treatment rooms at each facility

-Each facility has four proton beam treatment rooms equipped with pencil beam scanning that operate about 12 hours a day.
+Each facility has four proton beam treatment rooms equipped with pencil beam scanning that operate up to 16 hours a day.
 That means you receive treatment as quickly and as efficiently as possible.

 Proton Beam Therapy Program — Mayo Clinic's campus in Arizona